-Fee income from borrowers that is an integral part of calculating the EIR or originating a loan is recognised as part of EIR as described in accounting policy 2.8.
+Fee income from loans and receivables includes fee income from borrowers that is an integral part of calculating the EIR or originating a loan and is recognised as part of EIR as described in accounting policy 2.8.
 Fees earned by the Group that are not part of EIR, such as exit or performance fees, are recognised immediately in profit or loss as fee income.
 Fee income recognised in the period includes arrangement fees and restructuring fees.